Overview

 1984.
 Registration as an investment adviser does not imply a certain level of skill or training.

 FLP is majority-owned by F.L.
-Putnam Securities Company, Inc., a domestic corporation incorporated under the laws of the
+Putnam Securities Company, a domestic corporation incorporated under the laws of the State of

-We have offices in Massachusetts, Maine, New Hampshire, New York, Rhode Island, Virginia, and South Carolina.
+We have offices in Massachusetts, Maine, Michigan, New Hampshire, New York, Rhode Island, and Virginia.

 For advisory clients covered by the Employee Retirement Income Security Act (“ERISA”), FLP acknowledges that it is a “fiduciary”